Donald Trump Should Be Indicted & Arrested Immediately, Former Congressional Candidate Says

 Former Florida congressional candidate Pam Keith argued on Friday that Donald Trump should be indicted and arrested immediately.

-Keith noted that the forthcoming Senate trial is not a criminal proceeding, which means even if he is acquitted — as seems likely, according to The Washington Post — he could still be indicted and convicted for unlawful actions in court.
+Keith noted on Twitter that the forthcoming Senate trial is not a criminal proceeding, which means even if he is acquitted — as seems likely, according to The Washington Post — he could still be indicted and convicted for unlawful actions in court.

-“That court can sentence him to prison for YEARS.
-Indeed, Trump SHOULD be indicted by a grand jury, arrested RIGHT NOW (because he’s a flight risk) & forced to watch the Senate hearings from a pre-trial detention facility.”

-Keith, who describes herself as a “litigator & expert on workplace law,” believes that every Republican involved in the storming of the U.S. Capitol should be arrested for sedition.
+"That court can sentence him to prison for YEARS.
+Indeed, Trump SHOULD be indicted by a grand jury, arrested RIGHT NOW (because he's a flight risk) & forced to watch the Senate hearings from a pre-trial detention facility."Keith, who describes herself as a "litigator & expert on workplace law," believes that every Republican involved in the storming of the U.S. Capitol should be arrested for sedition.
 According to Reuters, some legal experts believe that Trump will not likely face criminal charges for his role in the storming of the historic American building.
-Although the District of Columbia’s legal code deems that anyone who “willfully incites or urges other persons to engage in a riot” can be fined or jailed for up to 180 days, Trump can claim that his speech is protected by the First Amendment of the U.S. Constitution.
+Although the District of Columbia's legal code deems that anyone who "willfully incites or urges other persons to engage in a riot" can be fined or jailed for up to 180 days, Trump reportedly can claim that his speech is protected by the First Amendment of the U.S. Constitution.

-Reuters spoke to legal experts who said Trump could argue that he did not use the word “fight” to mean attack the Capitol and claim that his “rhetoric was sufficiently ambiguous.”
+Reuters spoke to legal experts who said Trump could argue that he did not use the word "fight" in the context of attacking the Capitol and claim that his "rhetoric was sufficiently ambiguous."
 Elsewhere, the publication noted that Trump also called for peaceful protests amid his pre-riot speech nearby the building.

 "At one point in the speech, Trump told the crowd they should 'peacefully and patriotically make your voices heard,'" the outlet reported.